Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Persistence is very important.
-You should not give up unless you are forced to give up."
+> "It's not what we do once in a while that shapes our lives, but what we do consistently."
-> — **Elon Musk**
+> — **Tony Robbins**

 ---